 - Lentil As Anything – A pay-as-you-wish, not for profit vegetarian restaurant with a community feel (there are a few of these in Melbourne as well).

-- Brewtown Newtown – Great coffee and brunch fare.
+- Brewtown Roasters – Great coffee and brunch fare.

 - Gelato Blue – Delicious plant-based gelato made primarily from coconut milk.